implico/frontend-starter/README.md

     }
   }

-  //index (homepage) controller - initialized only if an element with id="page-index" is found var index = pages.index = {
+  //index (homepage) module - initialized only if an element with id="page-index" is found APP.module.index = {
     init: function() {
       //code for index
       //...
     }
   }

-  //news controller - initialized only if an element with id="page-news" or id="page-news-list" is found var news = pages.news = {
+  //news module - initialized only if an element with id="page-news" or id="page-news-list" is found APP.module.news = {
     _check: function() {
-      return APP.core.isPage(['news', 'news-list']);
+      return APP.core.isModule(['news', 'news-list']);
     },
     init: function() {
       //code for news